Chapter 23 : Christmas at the Emerald Club

 Progressives recognize the power of Half-Bloods and Muggleborns, and rather than trying to exclude or destroy them, seek to mentor and guide them.
 Umberto embodied this philosophy by openly engaging Gordon and acting as the other boy's guide through the Magical World.

 This was also what Morwena was doing with Pauline, though Morwena's actions were much more surreptitious.
 She tried to keep Pauline's heritage a secret for as long as she could.
-(Once Pauline was ordered to join Gordon at the Statute of Secrecy Meeting, the game was up).
+(Once Pauline was ordered to join Gordon at the I.S.W.S meeting, the game was up).

 Within the larger Wizarding Community, and amongst the Slytherin community particularly, there had been heated disputes between Conservatives and Progressives.
 The silent majority waited in the wings, talking out of both sides of their mouths and waiting to see which side would prevail.